Centralines Board of Directors

 He has extensive commercial and financial experience and was a Partner at PricewaterhouseCoopers for a substantial part of his executive career.

 He has worked with a broad range of infrastructure intensive businesses, including within the electricity sector.
-He is a professional director and holds a number of governance roles including being the Chair of two private companies and a Director of The Skills Organisation.
+He is a professional director and holds several governance roles including being the Chair of two private companies and a Director of The Skills Organisation.

 Kevin has family ties to the King Country but is now based in Auckland.
 He is a keen boatie and part of the leadership group of the Outboard Boating Club of Auckland which, as well as supporting safe boating, has a strong community and environmental focus.